amplitude/amplitude-docs/content/collections/analytics/en/share-dashboards.md

 To share the dashboard directly, follow these steps:

-1. Click *Share* instead.
-In the *Share* tab of the modal that appears, type in the names or emails of everyone you want to share the dashboard with.
+1. Click *Share*.
+In the *Share* tab of the modal that appears, enter the names or email addresses of everyone you want to share the dashboard with.
 2. In the right-side drop-down, set the permissions for everyone you'll be sharing the dashboard with.
 To make them co-owners, select *Can edit*.
 To limit their permissions to read-only, select *Can view*.

 	Adding co-owners to individual charts is a one-by-one process.
 There is no way to bulk-add a new co-owner to multiple charts at once.